Photo above: Shakespeare Bridge in 1983

 Our rich historical roots run deep.
-Long before the Spaniards inhabited the area, the Tongva-Gabrielina people graced and protected our land.
-The Native Americans lived in villages in what’s now Griffith Park’s Fern Dell.
+Long before the Spaniards inhabited the area, Native Americans lived in villages in what’s now Griffith Park’s Fern Dell.
 The Autry Museum of the American West is currently creating a permanent exhibition that pays homage to our original inhabitants.

 The history records tell us the name “Los Feliz” originates from Corp.
 José Vicente Feliz who in 1781 had the duty of organizing a new pueblo in Los Angeles.
 He was rewarded for his good deed by King Carlos III of Spain, who granted him Rancho Los Feliz in the early 1800s.

 By 1903, there were fewer than 30 residences in the flatlands of Los Feliz.
 (Today, there are more than 5,000 residential structures in Los Feliz.)
 A housing boom was sparked affordable railroad fares and by the new film industry with 10 film studios in Los Feliz producing celluloid productions during the silent movie era.

 As Los Feliz grew, it transformed into one of the most beautiful neighborhoods in the City of Angels.
 In 1916, the Los Feliz Improvement Association (LFIA), originally called the Vermont Canyon Improvement Club, was established for the betterment of the community.
 Some of the notable residents who served on the LFIA board of directors were showman Walt Disney, newspaper publisher Harry Chandler and radio mogul Earle C. Anthony.